rspamd/rspamd.com/doc/configuration/selectors.md

 In the previous example, the selector had multiple components:

-* `user.lower` - extracts authenticated username and lowercase it
+* `user.lower` - extracts authenticated username and lowercases it
 * `time('connect', '!%w').in(6, 7).id('weekends')`  - if connection time is in the specified range, return string 'weekends'

 These two elements are separated by `;` symbol.
 Modules will use these elements as a concatenated string, e.g. `user@example.com:weekends` (`:` symbol is used by ratelimit module as a separator).